 - Context-aware filters to use block editor APIs on multiple WordPress admin screens. (#52920)

 - WordPress recovery mode email message will now only be shown when email can be sent. (#52560)

 We are excited about the possibilities of the added features.
 We are also hard at making sure our customers will make a smooth transition to WordPress 5.8 update while using our products.
 All our plugins will be made WordPress 5.8 compatible as soon as possible.
 You will be glad to know that some of your popular products have already received updates for WordPress 5.8 compatibility.

 Though there are a lot of things that need to be done, we are confident you will not face any problem.

 Excited?
 So Are We!

 WordPress 5.8 is going to change a lot of things for the existing WordPress industry and the people involved with it.
-You can try out the RC(Release Candidate) to check out the upcoming features for yourself.
+You can try out the official release by updating WordPress core from your site dashboard to check out the upcoming features for yourself.
 If you have any further questions do let us know in the comment section below.
 And as always take care.